Adult Criminal CourtProvincial Court | Saskatchewan

 Criminal offences in Canada are divided into summary offences and indictable offences.
 All criminal charges begin with an appearance in Provincial Court.
 All summary offences and some indictable offences are heard entirely in Provincial Court by a Provincial Court judge.
 Other indictable offences have a right-of-election by the person charged.

 This means the person charged can choose to be tried by:

 - a Queen’s Bench judge sitting alone; or

 - a Queen’s Bench judge and jury.

-In the event that an election is made to have a trial in the Court of Queen's Bench, either by a judge alone, or by a judge and jury, a preliminary hearing is held in Provincial Court.
-Election for trial in Provincial Court will mean that the trial takes place in Provincial Court without a preliminary hearing.
+In the event that an election is made to have a trial in the Court of Queen’s Bench, either by a judge alone or by a judge and jury, a preliminary hearing is held in Provincial Court.
+The election for trial in Provincial Court will mean that the trial takes place in Provincial Court without a preliminary hearing.